 - 6 medium tart apples, cut into 1/2-inch slices

 - Place ham on a rack in a shallow roasting pan.
 Score the surface of the ham, making diamond shapes 1/2 in. deep; insert a clove in each diamond.
 Combine 1/2 cup maple syrup and mustard; pour over ham.
 Pour apple juice into the roasting pan.
-Bake at 325° for 1-1/2 to 2 hours or until a meat thermometer reads 140°, basting frequently.
+Bake at 325° for 1-1/2 to 2 hours or until a thermometer reads 140°, basting frequently.

 - Remove ham and keep warm.
 Transfer the pan juices to a saucepan.
 Combine cornstarch and water until smooth; add to saucepan.
 Bring to a boil; cook and stir for 1 minute or until thickened.

 - In a large skillet, melt butter over medium heat.
 Add apples and remaining maple syrup.
 Cover and cook for 10-15 minutes, stirring occasionally.
 Slice ham; serve with apples and gravy.
 Yield: 14 servings.

 "This is good, but I always make red eye gravy ."